 Molly’s Entry Into the Illinois AG: The Bridge to Practice Program

-Dedicated to working in environmental law and not having secured a great opportunity yet, Molly jumped at the chance to participate in NDLS’ Bridge to Practice program run by the CDO’s Christine Holst, which provides students who are about to graduate with several months of funding to work at virtually any corporation, government agency, or non-profit they want so that they can jump right into a job after law school while continuing to look for full-time work.
+Dedicated to working in environmental law and not having secured a great opportunity yet, Molly jumped at the chance to participate in NDLS’ Bridge to Practice program, which provides students who are about to graduate with several months of funding to work at virtually any corporation, government agency, or non-profit they want so that they can jump right into a job after law school while continuing to look for full-time work.

 Molly “wouldn’t have been able to get her job if not for the Bridge to Practice Program.”
 The Attorney General’s office in Chicago rarely takes new graduates, and the job asked for three years experience.
 She was hired because she had proven herself through her work during Bridge to Practice.